karrot-dev/foodsaving.today/user/pages/01.blog/2019/01/01/35c3-talk/post.en.md

 - The method and success of foodsharing.de
 - How it's spreading further and further
 - The idea and basic features of Karrot
-- How abd why Karrot is made the way it is
+- How and why Karrot is made the way it is

 You can watch it in the original English version or in a translated German one.
 Enjoy!